aroberge/friendly-traceback-docs/docs/source/tracebacks_markdown.md

 ```

+Did you use a colon instead of an equal sign?

 A `NameError` exception indicates that a variable or
 function name is not known to Python.
 Most often, this is because there is a spelling mistake.